Path-Check/safeplaces-auth/README.md

 const enforcer = new auth.Enforcer({
   strategy: auth0Strategy,
   // Pass in an asynchronous database lookup function
-  // that takes the user id as the only argument.
+  // that takes the user ID as the only argument.
   userGetter: id => User.findOne(id),
 });